tek/vim-pymport/README.md

-`pymport_paths` A list of directories to be searched `pymport_finder` The name of a vim function used for searching
+`pymport_paths` A list of directories to be searched `pymport_finder` The name of a vim function used for searching `pymport_formatter` The name of a vim function used for final formatting of the import lines

 ## License